-Goddess Parvati is the Goddess of Strength, who is one of the three Great Shakti.
+Goddess Parvati is the Goddess of Strength, one of the three Great Shakti.
 Devi Parvati is often equated with Adi Shakti and Devi Durga.
-Parvati is the daughter of a King of the Himalayan Mountains, Himavan and Menavati.
-She is believed to be the younger sister of Lord Vishnu and Goddess Ganga.
+As the daughter of Himavan, a King of the Himalayan Mountains, and Menavati, she is thought to be the younger sister of Lord Vishnu and Goddess Ganga.

 Goddess Parvati is one of the many forms of Shakti, an unknown but animating feminine power in Hindu scriptures, the feminine energy of the universe.
 Goddess Parvati is a moving force that brings skill, strength, prowess, and genius as she infuses the world with her magic.

 Parvati Devi is a goddess of devotion, love, divinity, fertility, and power and is the consort of Lord Shiva.
 She is often depicted as a beautiful and gentle woman who is devoted to her husband and family.
 In Hindu mythology, Parvati is said to have taken on different forms, including Durga and Kali (fierce forms), in order to defeat demons and protect the world.

 She is also considered the mother of the Hindu god Ganesha and the goddess of war, Kartikeya.
 Parvati is widely revered in Hinduism and is seen as a powerful and benevolent goddess who represents the feminine aspect of the divine.

 Lord Vishnu and Lord Brahma were impressed by Himavan’s devotion so Lord Vishnu gave him the boon that Himavan would become Lord Vishnu’s Bhakta/Devotee.
 Meanwhile, Lord Brahma was impressed because Himavan always worshiped the gods and goddesses every day, so Lord Brahma blessed Himavan’s wife to have a lovely baby girl.
 He also advised that many people would know her Parvati.